ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 <a name="creating-and-configuring-slack-workflow-with-webhook-trigger"></a>
 ## Creating and configuring Slack Workflow with Webhook trigger

-Next, I will guide you through the steps required to create and configure a Workflow with Webhook trigger in Slack, so that when triggered it will post a given message to specific Slack channel:
+Here I will guide you through the steps required to create and configure a Workflow with Webhook trigger in Slack, so that when triggered it will post a given text message to specific Slack channel:

-1. select existing channel or create new (e.g. "#prod-issues")
+1. Select existing channel or create new (e.g. "#prod-issues")
-2. go to channel's details (right click on channel name, select "Open channel details")
+2. Go to channel's details (right click on channel name, select "Open channel details")
-3. in channel details dialog open "Integrations" tab
+3. In channel details dialog open "Integrations" tab
-4. in "Workflow" section click on "Add a workflow"
+4. In "Workflow" section click on "Add a workflow"
-5. in the "Workflow Builder" dialog click on "Create"
+5. In the "Workflow Builder" dialog click on "Create"
 6. Give your workflow a name (e.g. "PROD Monitor") and click on "Next"
 7. Select "Webhook" in the "Choose a way to start your workflow" dialog
 8. In the "Webhook" dialog click on "Add variable"